-Strategies 1.
-Throughout 2024-2027, ElderSource will seek out ways to further develop and enhance relationships with county Emergency Operations Center's (EOC), via emails, calls and the offering meetings to discuss ways that ElderSource can support and extend emergency shelter options available to older adults residing within PSA 4.
+Progress Strategies 1.
+From January 2024 through the end of December 2027, ElderSource will seek out ways to further develop and enhance relationships with county Emergency Operations Center's (EOC), via emails, calls and the offering meetings to discuss ways that ElderSource can support and extend emergency shelter options available to older adults residing within PSA 4.
 If FEMA gets involved in any post event activities within PSA 4, ElderSource will make contact to seek out collaborative efforts on how ElderSource can support and extend any of their emergency shelter options available for older adults, including those with dementia related concerns/issues.
-2. Throughout 2024-2027, ElderSource via its' website and ADRC, will encourage older adults, adults with disabilities and caregivers to enroll in their county Special Needs Registry, will share Special Needs Registry updates, and provide special needs shelter information/updates.
+Related outreaches and other contacts made will be tracked on a yearly spreadsheet and/or filed by ElderSource, starting in January 2024 through the end of December 2027.
+2. From January 2024 through the end of December 2027, ElderSource via its' website and ADRC, will encourage older adults, adults with disabilities and caregivers to enroll in their county Special Needs Registry, will share Special Needs Registry updates, and provide special needs shelter information/updates.
 ElderSource will partner with its' providers and the ADRC regarding registering callers through the Special Needs Registry.
-Yearly updated information will be placed on ElderSource's website, including contact information, county EOC websites, etc. 3.
-Throughout 2024-2027, ElderSource will be an active participant, and will advocate for the needs of older adults, adults with disabilities and caregivers, in Emergency Support Function (ESF) meetings and/or trainings sponsored by local, state or federal disaster partners.
+Yearly updated information will be placed on ElderSource's website (verified and reviewed by May 1, 2024 and every 6 months thereafter), including contact information, county EOC websites, etc.

+3. From January 2024 through the end of December 2027, ElderSource will be an active participant, and will advocate for the needs of older adults, adults with disabilities and caregivers, in Emergency Support Function (ESF) meetings and/or trainings sponsored by local, state or federal disaster partners.
 Throughout the year ElderSource will participate in meetings held by a variety of coalitions/ volunteer-based groups whose key efforts relate to the ability to respond efficiently and effectively to all types of disasters.
 Examples include: various county and state COADs (Community Organizations Active in Disaster), VOADs (Volunteer Organizations Active in Disaster), and the Northeast Florida/Region 3 Healthcare Coalition for Disaster Preparedness.
+Starting in January 2024 and either monthly or quarterly thereafter (dependent on meeting schedule and frequency), ElderSource will participate by attending these meetings and bringing attention to the issues as they relate to older adults and adults with disabilities, and caregivers.
 ElderSource will remain proactive by participating in local disaster preparedness exercises and drills.
 ElderSource will also complete classes and workshops via the FEMA Institute, and DisasterReady.org, which are utilized to increase proficiency in the regional and national framework.
-Statewide trainings may include the Governor's Hurricane Conference as well as any disaster training offered by the DOEA.
+Statewide trainings may include the annual Governor's Hurricane Conference as well as other disaster training offered by the DOEA.